firedev/firedev.github.io/_posts/2015-06-08-getting-functional-in-ruby.md

 create some lambdas accoding to the plan.

 ### 1. Convert colors to full hex
-That is easy, feed the color to Paleta and back in full hex.
+To do that we are going to feed the color to Paleta and get hex value back.
 The only thing we need to add is `chomp` to get rid of the newlines in strings:

 {% highlight ruby %}